-To perform the imaginary-time evolution of $\varphi$, we used an explicit finite-difference scheme~\cite{Cerimele2000, Chiofalo2000, Minguzzi2004} which is conditionally stable for small enough time steps.
-We did not use a cylindrical potential as in Eq.~\eqref{Eq:Obstacle} but a smoothed version of it, of the form
+To perform the imaginary-time evolution of \maths{\varphi}, we have used an explicit finite-difference scheme~\cite{Cerimele2000, Chiofalo2000, Minguzzi2004} which is conditionally stable for small enough time steps.
+We have not used a sharp circular potential as in Eq.~\eqref{Eq:Obstacle} but a smoothed version of it, of the form

 which is more amenable to our numerical scheme.
-Preliminary simulations showed that a radius $\sigma=10$ is large enough to study the large-radius limit investigated in Sec.~\ref{Sec:AnalyticalResults}.
-We used a value of $w=1$ to avoid numerical difficulties, which means that we did not study cases where the potential changes abruptly, compared to the healing length $\xi=1$.
+Preliminary simulations have shown that a radius \maths{\sigma=10} is large enough to study the hydraulic approach introduced in Sec.~\ref{SubSec:HydraulicApproximation}.
+We have used a value of \maths{w=1} to avoid numerical difficulties, which means that we have not studied cases where the potential changes abruptly compared to the healing length \maths{\xi=1}.
 This is an important difference between the cases studied analytically and numerically.